Enterprise-CMCS/macpro-base-template/docs/docs/z-new-project-creation.md

 # New Project Creation

-Standard Operating Procedure for MACPRO Project Creation Output of: <https://qmacbis.atlassian.net/browse/OY2-20437>
+Standard Operating Procedure for MACPRO Project Creation.

 ## Introduction
  On MACPRO, we get a lot of ideas.
 These stem both from the client and our development teams, both aimed at delivering on the project’s charter.
 These ideas often require a new project to be created.
 Project in this context refers to a github repository with its own distinct delivery repository and lifecycle.
 This document aims to be a guide for starting a new project, or a guide on how to take an idea and start delivering it.